Skip to main content

 Overview

-This guide covers mobile gesture patterns implemented in the Encore Health OS platform under PF-37.
+This guide covers mobile gesture patterns implemented in the Encore OS platform under PF-37.
 All gestures use @use-gesture/react for performant touch handling, are mobile-first, accessibility-aware, and honor:

 • User preferences stored under pf_profiles.preferences.gestures (see PF-37 Phase 2).